Moo-Ack-Productions/MCprep/README.md

 - **Step 1:** Navigate to the spawner panel and select meshswap
 - **Step 2:** Highlight the desired block
 - **Step 3:** Press meshswap, and see the block placed in the scene
-- **Step 4:** Modify redo last settings as needed (also accesible by pressing F6 after spawning).
+- **Step 4:** Modify redo last settings as needed (also accessible by pressing F6 after spawning).
 Options include:
   - Meshswap block: You can change here which block you wanted to add
   - Location: Set the location where the block is placed
   - Append layer: layer to append contents of the group to; default is layer 20, setting to 0 will use the currently active layer(s) as the layers for the group
-  - Prep materials: run prep materials on the imported objects, particuarly useful if using cycles
+  - Prep materials: run prep materials on the imported objects, particularly useful if using cycles
   - Snapping dropdown: Snap the placed block to a rounded coordinate.
 Optional offset by 0.5 as well
   - Make real: Instance the groups so they are made real, thus allowing you to individually modify the objects within the group.
 Note: this may clear any pre-applied animation.